 The US Department of Education provided an unprecedented level of federal investment in public education to assist states and LEAs in helping schools reopen safely and help students recover from the pandemic.
-The District received more than \$600 million in three federal Elementary and Secondary School Emergency Relief grants (ESSER I, II, and III) (See Appendix C for descriptions of each federal grant).
+The District has received more than \$600 million in three federal Elementary and Secondary School Emergency Relief grants (ESSER I, II, and III).
 School closures and other disruptive changes contributed to declines in reading and math scores, both nationally and locally.
-This "learning loss" exacerbated the longstanding and unacceptable racial and income-based inequities in student outcomes, academic and otherwise.
-With Black and Latinx households having born the brunt of COVID cases and deaths in DC, schools continue to face even more challenges in narrowing learning and opportunity gaps.
+This "learning loss" has exacerbated the longstanding and unacceptable racial and income-based inequities in student outcomes, academic and otherwise.
+With Black and Latinx households bearing the brunt of COVID cases and deaths in DC, schools will continue to face even more challenges in narrowing learning and opportunity gaps.

-The District has provided some information about how LEAs allocated and spent their ESSER funds, though there is still a lot of information that the public and policymakers do not know.
-The LEA ESSER Dashboard, created by OSSE, provides some visual information about how DCPS and public charter LEAs allocated their funds, but lacks important functions (such as allowing users to make comparisons by LEA, ward, or school type) and allocation and spending information at the school level.
-Additionally, the ESSER spending plan provided by OSSE provides high level information on how they have spent the set-aside funds.
+The District has provided some information about how LEAs are allocating and spending their ESSER funds, though there is still a lot of information that the public and policymakers do not know.
+The LEA ESSER Dashboard, created by OSSE, provides some visual information about how DCPS and public charter LEAs have allocated their funds, but lacks important functions (such as allowing users to make comparisons by LEA, ward, or school type) and allocation and spending information at the school level.